shukriadams/spectr/README.md

     {
         "content" : {
-            "text" : "some simple text"
+            "text" : "I am a simple model"
         }
     }

 ### From script

-Spectr also lets you create JSON from functions, and treat these the same as file-based JSON.
+Spectr also lets you create data on-the-fly by mixing JSON and calls to javascript functions.

-basic.js
+    *basic.js*
     module.exports = function(arg){
         return {
             text : "Some content with " + arg
         }
     };

-complex.json
+    *complex.json*
     {
         "content" : "<%= basic extras %>"
     }